damienstuart/trapex/README.md

 and/or `v3` versions are ignored, the *Translated from vX* line will not be included in the list.

-Note that the *Traps Dropped* counter indicates traps that were matched a filter that has the `break` action.
+Note that the *Traps Dropped* counter indicates traps that were matched on a filter that has the `break` action.
 Depending on the position of the filter entry it matched, the trap may or may not have been forwarded or logged.
 This is just an indicator that the trap did not traverse the entire filter list.